intel/llvm/sycl/doc/GetStartedGuide.md

 native atomic operations or tensor core operations.
-Moreover, it is possible to pass specific options to CUDA `ptxas` (such as `--maxrregcount=<n>` for limiting the register usage or `--verbose` for printing generation statitistics) using the `-Xcuda-ptxas` flag.
+Moreover, it is possible to pass specific options to CUDA `ptxas` (such as `--maxrregcount=<n>` for limiting the register usage or `--verbose` for printing generation statistics) using the `-Xcuda-ptxas` flag.

 ```bash
 clang++ -fsycl -fsycl-targets=nvptx64-nvidia-cuda \